Canva Pricing (2026) — The Essential Guide

 In addition to the plans that are aimed at businesses, Canva provides several plans that are designed for the education and charity sectors.

-(For the record, Canva contains over 91,000+ templates that are specifically designed for educational purposes.)
+(For the record, Canva contains around 80,000 templates that are specifically designed for educational purposes.)

 Canva for Education

-As its name suggests, ‘Canva for Nonprofits‘ is a version of the platform that’s free for those working in the charity sector (and can be used for free by up to 50 people depending on the type of organization, with extra seats available at a 50% discount).
+As its name suggests, ‘Canva for Nonprofits‘ is a version of the platform that’s free for those working in the charity sector.
+It can be used for free by up to 50 people (depending on the type of organization), with extra seats available at a 50% discount.

 An application process is involved before you can use Canva for Nonprofits, during which Canva’s team will verify your eligibility for the plan.